-Sometimes we’re asked what is the most important thing that Orlando area homeowner's can do to secure their air conditioning and heating system between their seasonal PLUS Maintenance Tune-ups?
+Sometimes we’re asked what is the most important thing that Orlando area homeowner's can do to secure their air conditioning and heating system between their seasonal tune-ups?
 That’s an easy one; remember to change the heating and air conditioning air filter.
 Changing furnace and return air filters is critical to the effectiveness of your HVAC system, not to mention your home's air quality.
 Did you know indoor air pollution is among the top five environmental health risks?
 We know it's the last thing on your mind, but this is really important stuff.
 Changing the air filters is not all that hard for most Orlando homeowners, but there are usually two challenges to actually completing this job:

 - Knowing just how often to swap out your furnace or air conditioner filter.

 Most filters have a timeline printed on the packaging.
 It may say "Lasts up to 3 months" or "Change filter every 90 days".
 Look around at the store and you'll notice that some are designed to only last a month, while other manufacturers (like Honeywell) have produced media air cleaners with filters meant to be changed once every 6-12 months.
 The industry standard seems to be once every 3 months for most higher quality filters, but we have a rule of thumb that we recommend our readers to go by.
 If the filter is dirty, change it!
 A dirty air filter can contribute or cause damage to costly components, like your compressor, so it's better to change it out more often than to let it go.
 If you want to stick to the manufacturer's recommended limit, we suggest scribbling the date on the filter when you swap it out, and programming a reminder for yourself in your phone or on a calendar.
 Also note that your filter manufacturer might have a different recommendation from your HVAC equipment manufacturer.